SQL Server Maintenance Solution

 Specify the largest unit of transfer, in bytes, to be used between SQL Server and the backup media.

-The MaxTransferSize option in DatabaseBackup use the MAXTRANSFERSIZE option in the SQL Server BACKUP command.
+The MaxTransferSize option in DatabaseBackup uses the MAXTRANSFERSIZE option in the SQL Server BACKUP command.

 NumberOfFiles

 Specify the number of backup files.
-The default is one file and the maximum is 64 files.
+The default is the number of backup directories and the maximum is 64 files.

 CompressionLevel

-Set the Quest LiteSpeed for SQL Server, Red Gate SQL Backup, or Idera SQL safe backup compression level.
+Set the LiteSpeed, Red Gate SQL Backup Pro, or Idera SQL Safe Backup compression level.

-In Quest LiteSpeed for SQL Server the compression levels 0 to 10 are supported, in Red Gate SQL Backup 0 to 4 and in Idera SQL safe backup 1 to 4.
+In LiteSpeed, the compression levels 0 to 8 are supported.
+In Red Gate SQL Backup Pro, levels 0 to 4 are supported, and in Idera SQL Safe Backup, levels 1 to 4 are supported.

 Description